-The Cotton + Steel Matchy Club has three Cotton + Steel fabrics and three matching colours from the Cotton + Steel Sulky thread collection.
+I was given three Cotton + Steel fabrics and three matching colours from the Cotton + Steel Sulky thread collection to make a small project from.

 If you follow me on Instagram or have been in any kind of swap with me, you will be laughing VERY hard by now….. because I HATE orange!!

-But I was just drawn to the Hollyhocks in Natural from the new Santa Fe range (the top print) and the rest just came together.
+But the Hollyhocks in Natural from the Santa Fe range (the top print) is actually lovely and the other two match well.

 I may have to rethink my hatred of orange…. perhaps there are *some* oranges that are just right 🙂

-And here is the project that I have created for the C+S Matchy Club for March – a quilted basket with a moveable handle.
+And here is the project that I created – a quilted basket with a moveable handle.

 I have a beginners quilting class this weekend and I am going to use this as a thread basket for the middle of the table… and then for Easter weekend it is going to get some double duty whilst collecting chocolate easter eggs from all around our house!

-Ok, so here is the tutorial on how to make one using the Matchy Club fabrics and thread!
+Ok, so here is the tutorial on how to make one using three fabrics and thread!

 Quilted Basket with Moveable Handles Tutorial